andreyukhanov/solr-working-vision/README.md

 This is good for:

 * **Existing community**.
-To know if it alligns with their objectives and opinions.
+To know if it aligns with their objectives and opinions.
 For example, is it worth contributing more or are their priorities diverging?
 * **New people**.
 When choosing a technology, many people consider not only what it can currently do, but where it's going.
 For example, the features I'm interested in can be actively developed or look like unmaintained legacies.

 ---